Larry Herndon: Final years

 Herndon's offensive production dropped off in 1985 and 1986, with batting averages of .244 and .247 and an identical .386 slugging percentage both year.

 In 1987, Herndon's offensive production rebounded.
-He compiled career highs in batting average (.324), on-base percentage (.378), and slugging percentage (.520).
-On October 4, 1987, the Tigers played their final regular-season game against the Toronto Blue Jays.
-If Detroit won, they win the American League East division title.
-If they lost, there would be a playoff against Toronto for the title.
-Herndon hit a solo home run, and the Tigers defeated the Blue Jays, 1–0.
-In the 1987 American League Championship Series, Herndon compiled a .333 batting average, collected two runs batted in, and scored a run.
+He had career highs in batting average (.324), on-base percentage (.378), and slugging percentage (.520).

+On October 4, during the Tigers' final regular-season game against the Toronto Blue Jays -- where If Detroit won, the Tigers would win the American League East -- Herndon hit a solo home run with one out in the second inning off of Jimmy Key.
+It would be the game's only run as the Tigers defeated the Blue Jays, 1–0, to win their second Division Championship in four years.

+In the 1987 American League Championship Series, Herndon hit .333, and drove in two runs as the Tigers lost the series in 5 games to the Minnesota Twins.

-In December 1987, Herndon signed a five-month contract extension with Herndon.
+In December 1987, The Tigers signed a five-month contract extension with Herndon.
 During the 1988 season, an arthritic knee limited Herndon's ability to continue to play effectively in the outfield.
 As a result, he appeared in only 76 games, 53 of them as the designated hitter and only 15 in left field.
 He compiled a career-low .224 batting average and appeared in his last major-league game on October 2, 1988.

 Herndon attended spring training with the Oakland A's in 1989 but announced his retirement in March.
 He had undergone multiple surgeries on both knees and cited long-standing knee injuries as the reason for his retirement.